olinjs/olinjs/lessons/07-apis-debugging/README.md

 A lot of government agencies have created APIs to access public data.
 You can see a list [here](https://www.data.gov/).

 ###CURL
 When first accessing an API (especially one with poor documentation), you don't want to have to write a lot of code just to view the output of the request.
 You can use the command line tool CURL to quickly make requests.

 Example GET request:
 ```
 curl http://services.faa.gov/airport/status/SAN?format=application/json
 ```

 You can actually use curl to test your own server's routes too.
 Just start your server in one terminal, and in a separate terminal window, point curl at localhost:PORT/routeYouWantToTest.
 Later we will learn how to programatically test routes, but curl is nice if you want to see how the data looks to the client.

+<a name="design-apis"></a>
 ##Designing APIs with REST-ful Semantics
 Up until now, we've only had experience using URL routes that we created ourselves, all used for interacting with web pages.
 In this lesson, we've started exposing you to APIs other people have designed specifically for you to use.
 What about when *you* want to create an API for *other people* to use?
 We won't go into detail about picking what kind of data or functionality to expose, as that will vary based on your application, but what we will cover is _how_ to expose that data and functionality in a way that is easy for others to understand and use.